 This seemed significant to me because I saw those Continental Divide signs on the same day that the Mueller report (or most of it) was released, and it talks about how interference in the US 2016 election was intended to divide the nation.
 It succeeded so well that the divisions have become even greater ever since.
 This is sad for many reasons but mostly because Americans have a lot more in common than that which separates them.

 So while I was pondering this continental division and political division and national security issues, I crossed the US/Canada border.
-This continental divide is on a latitude rather than a longitude, and in comparison to the Continental Divide, this national divide is an imaginary line.
+This border divide is on a latitude rather than a longitude, and in comparison to the Continental Divide, this national divide is an imaginary line.
 It runs, more or less, along the 49th latitude and it is where the powers-that-be place the official border crossings.
 In Canada, these are called Border Service Agencies but on the other side of the road, going in the other direction, they are called US Customs and Border Protection Ports of Entry.
 As a former Communications instructor, I find those word choices significant.

 Anyway, as I was waiting in line to cross that imaginary line into Canada, I noticed that the line exists on my Garmin GPS as a clearly defined grey line.
 As I sat there, though, what I saw was a series of traffic lanes similar to toll booths on bridges, but with the added decoration of flags and multiple signs about when and how to proceed.

 From my post-hippy days living in the mountainsides of Fruitvale in British Columbia back in the late 1970s, I recall stories about the permeability of the imaginary line when used by hikers with backpacks full of weed.
 In those days, the line was not patrolled by aircraft or satellites.
 It was just a pretend line in the forest.
 If you could hike, you could cross it without anyone asking you odd questions.